 There's a special subgenre in film that veers away from the heavy amounts of action, romance, drama, and conflict that tend to permeate most movies.
 We're talking about hangout movies.

 In a hangout movie, the story tends to be low-key and, in many cases, features a slice-of-life narrative.
 Not much plot actually happens between the characters, who often don't have much to do.

 They're called hangout movies because the characters mostly just linger in each other's company, passing the time with trivial conversations—and we feel like we're hanging out with them.

-Here are our picks for the best chill movies that really feel like a hangout between the characters and ourselves.
+Here are my picks for the best chill movies that really feel like we're hanging out with the characters.

 20. Slacker (1990)

 Directed by Richard Linklater